VlatkoPet/ProjectAging/README.md

-# Intelligent Contract Tech Test
+# ProjectAging

 Here's a simple README file that explains your application and how to run it:

-This application simulates an inventory management system with various types of items that age over time.
+This application simulates an inventory management system with various items that age over time.
 Each item implements a specific aging strategy based on its characteristics.
-The main entry point of the application is the `public/index.php` file, which runs the aging logic for a set of items over a specified number of days.
+The application's main entry point is the `public/index.php` file, which runs the aging logic for a set of items over a specified number of days.

 ## Project Structure
 project_aging/